 When it comes to managing work, visualizing tasks and keeping team members connected via different communication styles is key.
 That’s where a workflow diagram comes in.

-A workflow diagram can help prevent project deviations and bottlenecks by communicating goals and deadlines in real time.
+A workflow diagram can help prevent project deviations and bottlenecks by communicating goals and deadlines in a visual way.
 Whether you use a workflow diagram when onboarding new hires or to streamline use cases and testimonials, it’s a great way to visualize tasks and data flows.

 From what it is to how to create one of your own, we’ve put together some of the most important facts to know about workflow diagrams and included helpful examples.

 Workflows and flowcharts are often confused.
-While the two terms sound similar, a flowchart is just one way to visualize a workflow.
+While the two terms sound similar, a workflow is just one type of flowchart.
 You can also use flowcharts to visualize other processes, like PERT charts and process documentation.

-A workflow diagram is a visual representation of a process.
-This could be a new process that’s being created or an existing process that’s being altered.
+A workflow diagram is a visual representation of a process, either a new process you’re creating or an existing process you’re altering.
 For example:

-A process to automate manual tasks involving customer data.
+A process to automate and optimize manual tasks involving customer data.

-A workflow diagram comes after a business process map and before business process automation.
-This is because a process map provides detailed information that stakeholders need up front to begin working, while a workflow diagram is a high level visual representation that can help clarify overarching goals during the process.Przeglądaj przepływy pracy w Asanie
+A workflow diagram comes between the business process map (which you’ll create before the project starts) and business process automation (which you’ll use to optimize and streamline processes).
+This is because your map provides detailed process steps that stakeholders need to begin work, while a workflow diagram is a high level visual representation that can help clarify overarching goals during the process.Przeglądaj przepływy pracy w Asanie

 In order to understand how a workflow diagram works, you first need to understand the components that make up a workflow.
 These include inputs, outputs, and transformations, which all help to communicate deliverables in as little time as possible.